Boaz winter night shelter

 The Boaz Trust is a charity working to support destitute asylum seekers and refugees.
-The Boaz night shelter and emergency hosting scheme runs from October each year.
-Our winter temporary accommodation is run by teams of volunteers across Manchester, supported by two part time Boaz coordinators.
+The Boaz night shelter is open from October to April each year and is run by teams of volunteers across Manchester, supported by a part time night shelter coordinator.

-The Boaz night shelter (men only) and emergency hosting scheme (women only) offer basic accommodation for the following groups of people:
+The Boaz night shelter offers basic accommodation for the following groups of people:

-- Women and men who have claimed asylum but have had their cases refused and are now homeless
+- men who have claimed asylum but have had their cases refused and are now homeless

-- Women and men who have claimed asylum and applied for asylum support but are currently homeless for example because of an administrative delay or error
+- men who have claimed asylum and applied for asylum support but are currently homeless for example because of an administrative delay or error

-- Women and men who have been granted refugee status but are homeless (for example after NASS has ended)
+- men who have been granted refugee status but are homeless (for example after NASS has ended)

 Men’s night shelter- how it works